 The story involves a young boy who's attacked by a ghoul and miraculously survives as a half-ghoul.
 Now he must consume human flesh to continue living, all while co-existing in human society.

-Tokyo Ghoul was banned in China (both the anime and manga) because it started body stitching trend among youths.
-One of the characters in Tokyo Ghoul, Juzo Suzuya, has stitches on his face—and people were imitating it because it looked cool.
+Both anime and manga formats of Tokyo Ghoul were banned in China because it started a body stitching trend among youths.
+(One of the characters in Tokyo Ghoul, Jūzō Suzuya, has stitches on his face and people were imitating it because it looked cool.)

-Not to mention that Tokyo Ghoul is extremely violent and gruesome.
-That led to the anime being banned in Russia for its depictions of crime, murder, and violence.
+Of course, there's also the fact that Tokyo Ghoul is extremely violent and gruesome.
+This led to the anime being banned in Russia for its depictions of crime, murder, and violence.

 Voltes V began airing in the Philippines in 1978.
 It's a story of family, mystery, and a giant robot fighting off an alien invasion—a giant robot composed of five different machines, each piloted by a different character.
 (Sounds a bit like Power Rangers, huh?)